fraterrisus/walkthroughs/deathlord/walkthrough-2.md

 *Services:* training, food, healing (Depetrify), melee weapons (Naginata), armor (Do-Maru)

 The signpost in the centre [sic] of town says "Snowraven: the star of the south".
-If you went to Morningfrost first, you may have heard of the South Star, which is close enough.
-Follow Koshi's hint and go 30N 2W, then search W and you'll find two secret doors leading to a Mahotsukai who tells you to find the Lantern of Kasumi, Staff (Emerald Rod), and Ruby Ring.
+If you went to Morningfrost first, you may have heard of the **South Star**, which is close enough.
+Follow Koshi's hint and go 30N 2W, then search W and you'll find two secret doors leading to a Mahotsukai who tells you to find the **Lantern** of Kasumi, **Staff** (Emerald Rod), and **Ruby Ring**.
 If you're following along with me, the Ring is the only one we don't have yet.

 You'll find a bunch of stereotypical Yabanjin that say things like "ug" and "me kill".
 And there's a Kishi who tells you ($$) to search the hills NE of town, which points us at the nearby (optional) dungeon.

 A Shukenja hiding out behind the food shoppe tells you to sail around the S end of town.
-If you came in by boat (or are willing to cast G6:UKU) you can find a sneaky spot that takes you into the water around the Temple of Icine (goddess of winter and the frozen wastes), where there's a Merman.
-He tells you that the castle of the Red Shogun lies N of Cross Rock, but if you ask anyone, the Shogun is only a myth.
+If you came in by boat (or are willing to cast G6:UKU) you can find a sneaky spot that takes you into the water around the Temple of **Icine** (goddess of winter and the frozen wastes), where there's a Merman.
+He tells you that the castle of the **Red Shogun** lies N of Cross Rock, but if you ask anyone, the Shogun is only a myth.
 Cross Rock, of course, is a small 4x3 stretch of land found off the N coast of the continent that looks a bit like an arrow pointing N.

 ### Chutes-and-Ladders Dungeon